Detailed information about the 100 most recent patent applications.

 ✓ Filing a Notice of Appeal is strategically valuable.
 The act of filing often prompts favorable reconsideration during the mandatory appeal conference.

-Examiner WEI, ZENGPU works in Art Unit 2197 and has examined 106 patent applications in our dataset.
-With an allowance rate of 67.9%, this examiner allows applications at a lower rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 33 months.
+Examiner WEI, ZENGPU works in Art Unit 2197 and has examined 83 patent applications in our dataset.
+With an allowance rate of 71.1%, this examiner has a below-average tendency to allow applications.
+Applications typically reach final disposition in approximately 36 months.

-Examiner WEI, ZENGPU's allowance rate of 67.9% places them in the 22% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner WEI, ZENGPU's allowance rate of 71.1% places them in the 34% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

-Conducting an examiner interview provides a +29.6% benefit to allowance rate for applications examined by WEI, ZENGPU.
-This interview benefit is in the 81% percentile among all examiners.
-Recommendation: Interviews are highly effective with this examiner and should be strongly considered as a prosecution strategy.
-Per MPEP § 713.10, interviews are available at any time before the Notice of Allowance is mailed or jurisdiction transfers to the PTAB.
+Conducting an examiner interview provides a +17.9% benefit to allowance rate for applications examined by WEI, ZENGPU.
+This interview benefit is in the 60% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: